 Forum of Trajan

 Later Roman emperors also built new forums to expand the business and government space in the center of Rome.
 The emperor Trajan built a big forum with two libraries in it – a Greek one and a Latin one – and a big indoor shopping mall on one side.

 Other Roman towns also had fora- this is the forum in Pompeii, in southern Italy (you can see the volcano, Vesuvius, in the background).
 This one has a two-story peristyle going around it.

 Learn by doing: where is the central place in your town?
-Go spend several hours there
+What do people do there?
+Go spend several hours there.

 More about the Roman Senate House

 Bibliography and further reading about the Roman forum:

 City : A Story of Roman Planning and Construction, by David Macaulay (1983).
 For kids – brilliant!